woutvdd/grunt-he/README.md

 # grunt-he

-> Grunt task for the javascript HE html entities handler
+> Grunt task for the javascript HE html entities handler.
+For now, it just encodes a string.
+> It's based on mathiasbynens's excelent [HE](https://github.com/mathiasbynens/)

 ## Getting Started
 This plugin requires Grunt `~0.4.5`